-Médicale de l'Armée Française pendant l'année 1865, that the effective force of the French army consisted of 348,968 men.
+It would appear, from the following statement in the Statistique Médicale de l'Armée Française pendant l'année 1865, that the effective force of the French army consisted of 348,968 men.
 During that year, 31,918 soldiers suffered from venereal diseases; hence it follows that 92 per 1,000 men only are affected, instead of 325, the average number among English troops, as is shown at page 58.
 We must admit that venereal diseases are nearly four times more common among our troops than they are among the French.
-Dr. Jeannel says the treatment of venereal patients in the French forces, both byland and sea, costs annually £60,000; the treatment of venereal patients costs the civil hospitals of Paris alone more than £24,000.\ This sum must be quadrupled if we wish to appreciate the expense required by the treatment of civil venereal patients in the whole of France.† hospital annual expenses to amount to £156,000 at the least.
+Dr. Jeannel says the treatment of venereal patients in the French forces, both byland and sea, costs annually $\pounds 60,000$ ; the treatment of venereal patients costs the civil hospitals of Paris alone more than $\pounds 24,000$ .\ This sum must be quadrupled if we wish to appreciate the expense required by the treatment of civil venereal patients in the Whole of France.†

+It may then be affirmed that in France venereal diseases cause hospital annual expenses to amount to £156,000 at the least.